 Receivables from customers and counterparties at fair value are comprised of customer margin loans.
 The significant inputs to the valuation of such receivables are interest rates, the amount and timing of expected future cash flows and funding spreads.
+As of June 2014 there were no level 3 receivables from customers and counterparties.

-Receivables from customers and counterparties not accounted for at fair value are accounted for at amortized cost net of estimated uncollectible amounts, which generally approximates fair value.
+Receivables from customers and counterparties not accounted for at fair value are accounted for at amortized cost net of estimated uncollectible amounts. which generally approximates fair value.
 Such receivables are primarily comprised of customer margin loans.
 While these items are carried at amounts that approximate fair value, they are not accounted for at fair value under the fair value option or at fair value in accordance with other U.S. GAAP and therefore are not included in the firm's fair value hierarchy in Notes 5 and 7.
-Had these items been included in the firm's fair value hierarchy, substantially all would have been classified in level 2 as of December 2013.
+Had these items been included in the firm's fair value hierarchy, substantially all would have been classified in level 2 as of June 2014.